EmilieGDU/EmilieGendreau_6_26092021/backend/README.md

 ## Installation ##

-First, create a new directory named *images*.

-Then, here are the dependancies you need to install:
+Here are the dependancies you need to install:
 - NodeJS 14.0.0
 - Nodemon 2.0.15